 Helpful Tips for Working from HomeMarch 20, 2020

 Hello all you social distancers!
+We’re here with a few tips for working from home.

 For many of you, this might be the first time you are working from home for an extended period of time.
 While this can be an exciting change for many reasons (hooray for no commute), it can also present some challenges.
 We have some helpful tips for navigating this new way of life.
 Also, thank you for doing your part to slow the spread of COVID-19.